Sleep King - Where the Prices Are a Sweet Dream!

 North Charleston, SC

 You read that right!
-Sleep King is the first choice for quality beds in North Charleston, but we also have a huge selection of furniture for your home.
+Sleep King is the first choice for quality beds Near Me North Charleston, SC, but we also have a huge selection of furniture for your home.
 If you're looking for a one-stop-shop for mattresses and furniture alike, you have come to the right place.
 If you're shopping for a new mattress at the best price possible, why not throw in a bedroom suite at an amazing price too?

 A few common furniture items that our customers love to add